 The main topics of my research work are listed as follows:

 Integration of social-indexical cues in linguistic processing

 In spoken languages, linguistic meanings and social-indexical information of a talker are closely interwoven.
-Listeners not only find an interlocutor's speech more or less intelligible depending on their opinions about the speaker, but also hear different phoneme on a piece of ambiguous signal depending on the perceived identity of the speaker.
-Studies in this vein extend to the field of social cognition and investigate questions such as how socio-indexical information is represented in listeners' brain and associated with linguistic variants, and how listeners consciously or unconsciously make use of these associations to form expectations, understandings (or misunderstandings) towards their interlocutors.
+Listeners not only find an interlocutor's speech more or less intelligible depending on their opinions about the speaker, but also hear different phoneme on the same piece of ambiguous signal depending on the perceived identity of the speaker.
+Studies in this vein extend to the field of social cognition and investigate questions such as how socio-indexical information is represented in listeners' brains and associated with linguistic variants, and how listeners consciously or unconsciously make use of these associations to form expectations, understandings (or misunderstandings) towards their interlocutors.

 Flexibility of speech perception: compensation, adaptation, generalization

 The acoustic realization of a particular phoneme may vary massively as a function of the linguistic environment, acoustic surrounding, social context, style, speech rate, talker identity, lexical properties, among others.
 Accordingly, listeners' speech perception mechanisms are very sophisticated and flexible.
 Listeners can not only adjust their phonemic boundaries perceived from ambiguous signals according to coarticulatory/ phonotactic/ lexical/ semantic contexts; they can also learn and memorize idiosyncratic acoustic distributions of phonemes for different talkers, and generalize the distribution to new talkers.
 This line of research investigates the linguistic and social structures that shape listeners' perceptual compensation, adaptation, and generalization.

 Acoustics and perception of lexical tone variation